Sunday, December 10, 2023

 Paranoia Is A Man’s Best Friend

 Having an easy to pinpoint source of danger is not a requirement to create a sense of thrill, after all we can conjure up monster where none exist.
 Employing the sense that someone or something is out to get the characters but providing enough room to doubt the truth of those feelings and not giving the player anything too solid to grasp onto makes for an abstract sense of danger.
 The mind has a tendency of reaching the most negative conclusions from the information it is given and for the Thriller this is shaped into a palpable paranoia.
 Once in place the grasp it has on the player’s thoughts helps build a tension in every activity the characters perform.
 Is this going to be the moment when the shadows come for them?
-Questions like this circle the mind and the developer can use cues to get their desired reaction while guiding the story forward.
+Questions like this circle in the mind and a developer can use cues to get their desired reaction while guiding the story forward.
 An extension of this approach is the unreliable narrator who the player has no other choice but to work with as the point of view they have been given.
 This leads to an uneasy and distrustful relationship with a narrative force which is normally on the player’s side leading to another layer of paranoia.
-It also gives a good sense of catharsis when the truth about the protagonist lies comes out and the player is on the same level as them again.
+It also gives a good sense of catharsis when the truth about the protagonist's lies comes out and the player is on the same level as them again.

 Is she a good person or something sinister?